ambroseochieng03-hash/lux-empire/README.md

 **LUX EMPIRE** is a PHP and MariaDB web application that combines rental housing management with moving logistics in a single platform.
 It provides separate dashboards for tenants, landlords, drivers, and administrators, allowing each user role to access features relevant to them.

-The project was built to explore full-stack web development, authentication, role-based access control, database design, Google Maps integration, and real-world application architecture using PHP.
+The project was built as a practical full-stack application for managing rental housing and moving logistics while exploring authentication, role-based access control, database design, Google Maps integration, and scalable PHP application architecture.

 > **Project Status:** Production-ready.
 The application is complete and ready for deployment.
 It is currently maintained as a personal portfolio project.